graphcommerce-org/graphcommerce/.changeset/brave-mangos-talk.md

 '@graphcommerce/next-ui': patch
 ---

-Added useStableObject and implement in GaViewItem
+Added useMemoObject and implement in GaViewItem, GoogleAnalyticsItemList and GaCartStartCheckoutLinkOrButton